 Brownfields can be old gas stations, auto shops, dry cleaners, industrial sites – anywhere chemicals, solvents, fertilizers, and fuels may have been used regularly or stored.
 Spills of these chemicals into the environment may have gone undetected for years, but can be costly to clean up.
 While most of these sites pose little to no risk to the community, the potential for unknown cleanup costs can deter potential developers from turning these sites into something new to benefit the community.
 So, Brownfields may sit underutilized or abandoned for years, usually in districts that have not seen the growth and increase in value that nearby areas have experienced.
 They can cause blight as they fall into disrepair and bring down the desirability of surrounding property.

 - Tell us what you think: Do you have questions about a possible brownfield in your neighborhood?
 Do you have a suggestion or comment to share about the Brownfields project?
 Your questions and comments will help us make the best use of the opportunities provided by this grant.
-The contact for the project is Christa Jordan, Livability/Brownfields Coordinator, City of Greenville by phone at 864-467-4428 or email at email@example.com.
+For more information, contact Monique Mattison, Rebecca Edwards, or Ginny Stroud by phone at 864-467-4570 or email firstname.lastname@example.org,email@example.com, or firstname.lastname@example.org.